Struggling with Gambling Debt?

 national debtline

-The National Debtline provides free confidential and independent advice on how to deal with debt problems.
+The National Debtline provides free, confidential, and independent advice on dealing with debt problems.

 Call the National Debtline on 0808 808 4000, or visit https://www.nationaldebtline.org/ for more information.